SDAMcIntyre/Pandemic-touch/README.md

 - calculate age from year of birth and survey completion year

 ### To do

-- translate and merge country of residence questions

-- merge duplicate questions for those living alone/not alone

 - recode ordinal scales as factors with the correct order